Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Evolution of fluctuations in a non-expanding background

 Knowing $\Psi$ it is straightforward to estimate the fluctuation in energy density from the following expression:

-The solution ~\ref{eq22a} is useful to study the time evolution of spatial anisotropy of the matter.
+The solution of Eq.~\ref{eq20} given by Eq.~\ref{eq22a} is useful to study the time evolution of spatial anisotropy of the matter.

-Now we would like to derive a relation between the fluctuation in energy density and transport coefficients in a non-expanding system.
-To facilitate this we write Eq.~\ref{eq20} for massless particles (as the case may be for partonic plasma produced in HICRE) in momentum space:
+Now we would like to derive a relation between the fluctuation in energy density and transport coefficients.
+To facilitate this we write Eq.~\ref{eq20} for massless particles (as the case may be for partonic plasma produced in RHIC-E) in $k$-space:

 With the help of Eq.~\ref{eq14}, Eq.~\ref{eq21} can be reduced to an equation describing the time evolution of $F$ as

 This equation has the following solution,

 where $\hat{k}.\hat{n}=\mu$.
 The value of $F(\vec{k},\hat{n},t)$ can be obtained from its value at initial time, $t_0$.
 Eq.~\ref{eq25} is a general expression for the fluctuations in the sense that all the quantities, {\it e.g.} $\Delta$, $\theta$, $\sigma$, discussed above at time $t$ can be obtained from this expression if their corresponding initial values are supplied.
 Expanding $F(\vec{k},\hat{n},t)$ as in Eq.~\ref{eq15} and using the orthogonality relations of $P_l(\mu)$s we get,